 Anna, a GOWTK tribe member, took her family camping in France this summer.
-Read about their adventure…
+Read about their adventure..

 In August 2015 me and my daughters (5 and 7) went on a camping holiday in France with our extended family.
 It was an amazing holiday filled with outdoor activities for children and adults alike.
-So at the beginning of August we loaded up our car with the camping gear and children of course and then set off for the ferry.
+So at the beginning of August, we loaded up our car with the camping gear and children of course and then set off for the ferry.
 We chose the ferry rather than the tunnel as it meant drivers got a break and the children could walk about, look at the sea, eat and there was a small play area on board.

 The driving was a bit trying at times and yes we experienced travel sick, grumpiness and “are we there yets” at times as most families do.
 But overall it wasn’t that bad, we stopped as often as needed as we allowed plenty of time for getting to places and this helped to break the journey up a bit.
-All of the toys that were packed for the holiday were placed at their footwells, so they could read, colour and play until there hearts were content, oh and then there were the car games of course.
-These meant that on the longest journeys my 5 and 7 year olds were able to travel relatively hassle free for 8 hours.
+All of the toys that were packed for the holiday were placed at their footwells, so they could read, colour and play until their hearts were content, oh and then there were the car games of course.
+This meant that on the longest journeys my 5 and 7-year-olds were able to travel relatively hassle-free for 8 hours.
 And I’m still sane….
 I think!

 Another day we rented a kayak from the campsite and paddled around the coast for an afternoon.
-We also walked to the local village, went horse riding, visited a water park and many other amazing adventures along the way.
+We also walked to the local village, went horse riding, visited a water park and had many other amazing adventures along the way.

 We then broke up the journey back by stopping in a motel near the ferry port for our last night in France.
 We could have camped for a night but to save the hassle of unloading and loading again we just got budget accommodation for the night.
 Then a ferry and another bit of a drive home.

-It truly was an awesome outdoor adventureIt truly was an awesome outdoor adventure by the sea exploring the French outdoors and the kids absolutely loved it!
+It truly was an awesome outdoor adventure by the sea exploring the French outdoors and the kids absolutely loved it!

-If you fancy camping the same places as Anna and her family, click on the links below for more information.
+If you fancy camping in the same places as Anna and her family, click on the links below for more information.

 Photo credits: Anna